avg00r/AllureRestAssuredTestNG/README.md

 1. Install Allure with Scoop [installation instrictions](https://docs.qameta.io/allure/) scoop install allure
 2. Type "mvn test" to run tests.
 This command generates the allure results into .\allure-results\ folder
-3. Type "allure serve .\allure-results" command in project root directory.
-Which generates a report in temporary folder from the data found in the provided path and then creates a local Jetty server instance, serves generated report and opens it in the default browser
+3. Type "allure serve .\allure-results" command from project root directory.
+It generates a report in temporary folder from the data found in the provided path and then creates a local Jetty server instance, serves generated report and opens it in the default browser